UNIVERSITY OF CALIFORNIA, SANTA CRUZ

 DEPARTMENT OF FILM AND DIGITAL MEDIA

-UCSC operates on a schedule of three 11-week quarters per academic year and the successful candidate will be expected to teach five 5-unit courses per year, or their equivalent, in accordance with the department's workload policy.
-These courses will mutually benefit students in Film and Digital Media, Art, Digital Art and New Media and the Computer Science departments.
-All members of the department are expected to advise and mentor students; maintain a program of creative and/or research activity; participate fully in administrative responsibilities for the department, affiliated college and the campus, including but not limited to committee work, outreach, development, and program building.
-The ability to contribute significantly to graduate education and the mentoring of graduate students is highly desirable.
+We seek an artist-scholar with teaching experience and with evidence of a developed research trajectory.
+The successful candidate will be expected to teach five five-unit courses, or their equivalent, on a schedule of three 11-week quarters per academic year, in accordance with the department's workload policy.
+All members of the department are expected to: advise and mentor students; actively engage in independent creative and/or research activity; and actively participate in administrative responsibilities for the department, affiliated college and the campus, including but not limited to committee work, outreach, development, and program building.
+The ability to contribute significantly to graduate education and the mentoring of graduate students is highly desirable, as is the ability to contribute to their professionalization to ready them for the fields they enter post-matriculation.
 The successful candidate must be able to work with students, faculty and staff from a wide range of social and cultural backgrounds.
 We are especially interested in candidates who can contribute to the diversity and excellence of the academic community.

-POSITION AVAILABLE: July 1, 2015.
+POSITION AVAILABLE: July 1, 2014, with academic year beginning September 2014.
 Position contingent upon final budgetary approval.

 *All letters will be treated as confidential per University of California policy and California state law.
-For any reference letter provided via a third party (i.e., dossier service, career center), direct the author to UCSC’s confidentiality statement at at http://apo.ucsc.edu/confstm.htm.
+For any reference letter provided via a third party (i.e., dossier service, career center), direct the author to UCSC’s confidentiality statement at http://apo.ucsc.edu/confstm.htm

 UC Santa Cruz faculty make significant contributions to the body of research that has earned the University of California the ranking as the foremost public higher education institution in the world.
 In the process, our faculty demonstrate that cutting-edge research, excellent teaching and outstanding service are mutually supportive.